-- Could you host a student for a day at your place of work to provide valuable, hands-on insight into potential career paths?
+- Could you host a student for a day at your place of work to provide valuable, hands-on insights into potential career paths?

-- Alumni volunteer to host a student at their workplace for a day and offer them a snapshot into working in your sector.
-Students receive training from Birkbeck Career’s and Employability team prior to attending the alumni’s place of work.
-The training is designed to enhance students’ understanding of professional etiquette and expectations.
-During the job shadowing day, alumni demonstrate their expertise, share careers advice, and engage students in authentic work place experiences.
+- You can volunteer to host a student at your workplace for a day and offer them a snapshot of working in your sector.
+You can demonstrate your expertise, share careers advice and engage students in authentic workplace experiences.

 Volunteer at a Birkbeck Open Evening

-- If you have recently graduated we would welcome you to attend Open Evenings and speak with prospective students about their experience of studying at Birkbeck.
+- If you have recently graduated, you can attend Open Evenings as an alumni volunteer and speak with prospective students about your experience of evening studying at Birkbeck.

 - Open Evenings take place several times a year.